 The first Open Access institutional repository in the country – Biblioteca Digital da Universidade Jean Piaget de Cabo Verde – has been registered in OpenDOAR (an authoritative directory of academic Open Access repositories) in February 2009.
-Currently it includes 231 research outputs from 191 authors: research articles, conference papers, theses and other types of gray literature, books and learning objects.
-These research outputs are from 1944 through 2011.
+In 2013, it included 231 research outputs from 191 authors: research articles, conference papers, theses and other types of gray literature, books and learning objects.
 The repository interface is in Portuguese.

 In 1996 Cape Verde was the 29th African nation that got connected to the internet and currently, 32% of the Cape Verdean population has Internet access.
 This is more than twice to that of the average internet penetration rate in Africa (15.6%) and very close to the word average (34.3%).